 git fetch -p

 When you run this command, your local Git repository will fetch a copy of the remote repository and its branches.
 The -p flag instructs Git to delete any local branches that no longer exist on your remote repository.

 To learn more about the git fetch command, read our guide on git fetch .

 Developers usually delete branches after they merge them with others in the repository.

-git branch -d command allows you to delete a local branch.
-The

-git branch <remote> --delete <branch> command allows you to delete a remote branch.
+The git branch -d command allows you to delete a local branch.
+The command allows you to delete a remote branch.

 In this tutorial, we discussed how to use these two commands to delete branches in Git.
 Now you’re equipped with the knowledge you need to start deleting branches like a Git pro!